How to Merge Photos into an Astrophotography Mosaic

 How to merge photos in Photoshop: Eastern veil Nebula mosaic

 The results astounded me!
-I managed to make the above picture by merging photos in Photoshop, as this is the program I have been using for astrophotography processing. like one complete image, and I don’t think you can see where the three images join together.
+I managed to make the above picture by merging photos in Photoshop, as this is the program I have been using for astrophotography processing.
+Now it looks like one complete image, and I don’t think you can see where the three images join together.
 This was my first attempt at such a composition with mosaic images.

 However, as you’ll soon see, this larger project turned out to be quite difficult and took a lot of time.
 We’ll come back to this in a short while.